tedirghazali/alga-js/README.md

-# PidieUI
+# PidieUi
-PidieUI is components for building a web application
+PidieUi is UI components for building a web applications